This article originally appeared on Sales Hacker.

 The last hour of work is my favorite.
 And no, not because I can’t wait for work to be over.

 Much ado has been made about the importance of a strong sales morning ritual, but did you know an end-of-day sales ritual can be just as powerful?
 The reason I have a set schedule for the end of my day is not only to help me stay organized, but to achieve my ultimate goal in sales: driving agreements.
 Keeping my workflow efficient and systematic has empowered me to focus on that goal, leading to a successful career in sales.
 This all began 14 years ago, when I started my sales career selling alarms door to door in Southern California.
 One of the many sales lessons I learned in that role is that the last hour of the workday should be your most productive.

 In our office, we called this the “golden hour.”
-Our manager promised us that if we would push through until the very end we would talk to more people and be more successful, he was right.
+Our manager promised us that if we would push through until the very end, we would talk to more people and be more successful, and he was right.
 There were many nights where our coworkers were waiting in the car while we were closing the final deal of the day.

-In the B2B world, the last hour of the day does not have the same meaning as it did knocking doors.
-However, it is still my favorite part of the day because I get to look back at all of the hard work I put into the day and plan for the next day.
+In the B2B world, the last hour of the day does not have the same meaning as it did knocking on doors.
+However, it is still my favorite part of the day because I get to look back at all of the hard work I put into the day, and plan for the next day.

-Creating and maintaining a schedule is important for everyone and especially important for people in sales.
-On my calendar I have the last hour of the day blocked off from any other meetings because this is the “golden hour.”
-During this hour I am doing the following things each day:
+Creating and maintaining a schedule is important for everyone, and especially important for people in sales to be able to focus on the main goal of creating more agreements.
+On my calendar I have the last hour of the day blocked off from any other meetings.
+During this hour, I take the time to step back and do the following things each day:

 Hopefully, this will help you look at the end of the day differently, find more success, and smash that quota!